 Implement OAuth 2.0 App Authentication for non-interactive (scripted) processing.

 App Authentication makes use of an OAuth Client ID, Client Secret exchange that returns a short-lived OAuth 2.0 Bearer token which can authenticate non-interactive processes against sensitive content; this is analogous to a “service account” or “service principal”.
 OAuth 2.0 App Authentication presents moderate implementation risk because it requires the application developer manage the Client Secret carefully (never embed in static code).
-OAuth 2.0 App Authentication is only suitable for scenarios where human user interaction is not possible, such as CI/CD Pipelines and other non-interactive automation.
+OAuth 2.0 App Authentication is most suitable for scenarios where human user interaction is not possible, such as CI/CD Pipelines and other non-interactive automation.
 App Authentication utilizes the identity of the application and its privileges; thus audit records record these changes as the Application Identity, not any specific human user.

-App Authentication is NOT appropriate for user-interactive applications that access sensitive content such as: web applications, mobile applications, or user distributed ArcGIS Notebooks.
-Such a practice is known as “impersonation” which leads to issues of non-repudiation and potential organization compromise.
+App Authentication is NOT appropriate for public applications that access sensitive content, including public-facing web applications, mobile applications, or user distributed ArcGIS Notebooks.
+Using app authentication for sensitive access in this environment leads to issues of non-repudiation and potential organization compromise.
 For more details, see: Introduction to app authentication | Documentation | Esri Developer.

 Monitoring OAuth 2.0 App Authentication Activity within ArcGIS Online